Robinhood to allow users to buy into IPOs | Business

 Robinhood to allow users to buy into IPOs

-Online brokerage Robinhood on Thursday said it is starting to roll out a platform that will allow users of its trading app to buy into initial public offerings alongside Wall Street funds, a step in its quest to "democratize" finance.
-Access to IPOs will allow users to buy shares of companies at their offering price, with no account minimums required.
+Online brokerage Robinhood said on Thursday it is starting to roll out a platform that will allow users of its trading app to buy into initial public offerings alongside Wall Street funds, a step in its quest to "democratize" finance.
+Large institutional investors and funds have traditionally been the first in line for allocations on IPOs, as well as the investment banks that earn big money from arranging such offerings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)